-A new hire software solution can’t really be called paperless, comprehensive, or efficient if it does not provide employers with a way to use custom onboarding forms.
+A new hire software solution is not really paperless, comprehensive, or efficient if it does not provide employers with custom onboarding forms.
 While many SaaS vendors in the marketplace are catching on to the fact that this is important, it’s not a universal feature.
-There are degrees of customization available ranging from very little capability to full capability.
+There are varying degrees of customization available.
 Here’s a look at what you might run into when comparing vendors.

 Completely Canned Onboarding System

-A very simple version or a free software solution is most likely to have only the standard forms.
+A very simple version or a free onboarding software solution most likely will only have the standard forms.
 It might include the required state and federal forms along with some generically worded forms for the average small business.
 Unfortunately, this feature set is too limited for most businesses since no two companies are exactly the same.
 For example, one company might need to have a form acknowledging receipt of company-provided devices.
 And, another might want a customized anti-harassment policy based on advice from their legal counsel.

 If a solution is not able to create new forms or integrate existing forms, it will be of limited use.
 At most, this type of software might provide the ability to manually sign additional forms and scan them into the employee record.
 A business that is hiring frequently is likely to find a canned system inadequate.